muak/AiForms.Effects/README.md

 ## AddCommand

-This Effect add Command function to a view.
+This Effect add Command function to a view.<br>
 There are properties of Command and Parameter for tap and long tap.

 ### Supported View